-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and the institutional president that authorization, pursuant to the Regents' Rules and Regulations, Rule 40307, related to academic program approval standards, be granted to
+Pursuant to the Regents' Rules and Regulations, Rule 40307, related to academic program approval standards, the Board granted authorization to

-- a. establish a Doctor of Philosophy degree program in Health Sciences in the Graduate School of Biomedical Sciences, in collaboration with the School of Health Professions at U. T. Health Science Center San Antonio; and - b. submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.
+- a. establish a Doctor of Philosophy degree program in Health Sciences in the Graduate School of Biomedical Sciences, in collaboration with the School of Health Professions, at The University of Texas Health Science Center at San Antonio; and - b. submit the proposal to the Texas Higher Education Coordinating Board for review and appropriate action.